Oyedelehabeeb/scissor/README.md

 # Scissor - URL Shortening Platform

-Scissor is a web application that allows users to shorten URLs, create custom URLs, generate QR codes for URLs, and track basic analytics.
+Scissor is a website that allows users to shorten URLs, create custom URLs, generate QR codes for URLs, and track basic analytics.
 The app is designed with a modern and responsive interface, providing users with a seamless experience.
 It also includes both light and dark mode options to suit different user preferences.

 ## Features